 'The bathroom?!’ you say?
 Yes indeed!
 A well placed small Berber rug in a bathroom can really transform the room.
 A short narrow runner in front of a vanity not only looks great but feels luxurious underfoot, goodbye daggy bathmats!

-I hope this article has been helpful for all of you wondering which is the perfect rug for your home.
+I hope this article has been helpful for all of you wondering how to choose the perfect rug for your home.